-The Second International Early Engines Conference (hereafter IEEC2) will now run over 3 days in November 2020 – exact dates to be confirmed (postponed from 15th-17th May, 2020 in March 2020 due to the Coronavirus emergency).
+The Second International Early Engines Conference (hereafter IEEC2) will now run over 3 days in October 2021 – Friday 8th- Sunday 10th October 2021 (postponed from May 2020 and May 2021 due to the Coronavirus pandemic).

 The host venue is the fabulous Black Country Living Museum, Dudley, West Midlands.

 The purpose of the conference is to provide a continuing forum for the presentation and discussion of new research into heat engines prior to 1812.

 Arrangements for October 2021

 Registration for delegates will open on the Morning of Day 1 (Friday 8th October) and the conference programme will run from 12.00 that day, through Day 2 (Saturday 9th October) and finish at noon on Day 3 (Sunday 10th October).

 Approximately twenty presentations, including long papers (thirty minutes) and shorter research updates (10-20 minutes) are planned, plus visits to local industrial engine sites and the fabulous BCLM museum itself.
 Catering will be provided and relevant publications will be on sale.

 As with the inaugural IEEC Conference in 2017, the Proceedings of the Conference will be published.

 - Final Programme for IEEC2 (28 Sept 2021)